timberland-sig/rh-linux-poc/README.md

 | `virbr1` | a virtual bridged network with the static address `192.168.101.1/24` |
 | `virbr2` | a virtual bridged network with the static address `192.168.110.1/24` |

-Run `setup.sh virt` - This script will install the needed qemu-kvm packages and change the permissions of `/etc/qemu/bridge.conf` and `/usr/libexec/qemu-bridge-helper`.
+Run `./setup.sh virt` - This script will install the needed qemu-kvm packages and change the permissions of `/etc/qemu/bridge.conf` and `/usr/libexec/qemu-bridge-helper`.
 This will allow qemu to run from your user account.

 *Note: this only works with Fedora and should only be run with caution.
 When in doubt, install and setup qemu yourself, manually.*

-Run `setup.sh pkgs` - This script will install all needed rpms to complete your dev/test environment.
+Run `./setup.sh pkgs` - This script will install all needed rpms to complete your dev/test environment.

 ## Build all Timberland-sig artifacts

-Run `setup.sh build` - This script clones all of the timberland-sig repositories, builds all needed artifiacts and rpms, and installs them in your personal copr repo.
+Run `./setup.sh -m build` - This script clones all of the timberland-sig repositories, builds all needed artifiacts and rpms, and installs them in your personal copr repo.
 It then to creates a bootable iso image with the [lorax](https://weldr.io/lorax/lorax.html) uility.
 Artifacts and rpms are